microsoft/NTA/Community Training Curriculum/STEMxMotorsports/README.md

 4. Culminating Activities: The final module brings together the knowledge and skills acquired in the previous modules.
 Students will engage in hands-on activities and projects related to racing, applying what they've learned to solve real-world challenges.

 ## Course Materials
-This repository provides both student and teacher versions of the "Racing with the Rajah" STEM course.
+This repository provides both student and teacher versions of the **Racing with the Rajah** STEM course.
 The course materials are provided in ZIP files for easy distribution and access.
 You can find these materials in the following directories:

 Student Version: This folder contains the course materials designed for students.
 It includes presentations, worksheets, and resources for each module.